alcantariel/ocp-java-17/Chapter 05/README.md

 Others static variables are meant to never change, this type of static variable is knows as a `constant`.
 It uses the final modifiers to ensure the variable never changes.

-`Constants` use the modifiers `static final` and a `different naming conventio`n than other variables.
-They use all `uppercase` letters with underscores between "words", for example:
+`Constants` use the modifiers `static final` and a different `naming convention` than other variables.
+They use `all uppercase letters with underscores between "words"`, for example:

 ```java
 public class ZooPen {